sendbird/sendbird-chat-sample-android/groupchannel-dnd-snooze/README.md

 }
 ```

-You can also snooze notifications for a set period of time by setting its `startTs` and `endTs`.
+In `SnoozeFragment.kt`, snooze notifications for a set period of time by setting its `startTs` and `endTs`.

 ``` kotlin
 // SnoozeFragment.kt